Bank to hold rates as economy rebounds, but long-term scarring fears mount

 Advertising

+The statistics also revealed round 695,000 UK workers have been removed from UK company payrolls since March when the coronavirus lockdown began.

+Bank Governor Andrew Bailey said recently he expects the pandemic to permanently scar the economy by reducing GDP by 1.5%, while deputy governor Sir David Ramsden warned it could be even worse.

-With growth set to slow in the fourth quarter, however, and the end of year Brexit deal deadline approaching, experts said policymakers will be standing ready to take further action if needed.
+With growth set to slow in the fourth quarter, and the end-of-year Brexit deal deadline approaching, experts said policymakers will be standing ready to take further action.

+Inflation at a near-five-year low of 0.2% also gives the Bank plenty of room to manoeuvre.

-Investec economist George Brown said the September MPC meeting is likely to be a “staging post for further easing”.
+Investec economist George Brown said the September MPC meeting was likely to be a “staging post for further easing”.

 He is predicting another £75 billion of QE once the current round finishes at the year end.